akiipli/Allan/GL_SDL_hybrid/README.txt

 Author here is:
 Allan Kiipli

+10:30 AM 7/6/2019
+Enchancements to objects binding.
+Now only selected objects are initiated in deformers List by pressing b.
+Also zero length Selections are automaticly deleted now.

 9:27 PM 11/8/2018
 If displacement map has inconsistency at uv seams, Shift + M can be used to fix it for current subdivision level.